GoogleChrome/web.dev/src/site/content/en/blog/centering-in-css/index.md

 You can always find it in my stylesheets because it's useful for both macro and micro layouts.
 It's an all-around reliable solution with results that match my expectations.
-Also, because I'm an intrinsic design junkie, I tend to graduate into this solution.
+Also, because I'm an intrinsic sizing junkie, I tend to graduate into this solution.
 True, it's a lot to type out, but the benefits it provides outweighs the extra code.